oracle-quickstart/oke-k8s-atp-boilerplate/README.md

-# k8s-boilerplate
+# oke-osb-boilerplate

-This is a demo repository with a working project to showcase building a micro-services based application
+This is a template repository with a working demo project to showcase building a micro-services based application in a remote cluster environment.

+The OCI Service Broker lets you provision PaaS services like Autonomous Database, Streaming or Object Storage via kubernetes manifests.
+When working with those external PaaS services, it is difficult to simulate them in a local environment, so it is often required to develop in a remote cluster.

+This repository provides tooling and an example application to manage such a development project on OKE, using underlying tools like Kustomize and Skaffold.

 ## Example micro-service architecture

-The core of this repository is to showcase a typical setup and workflow to develop and deploy a micro-services architecture in a kubernetes cluster.
+The core of this repository is to showcase a typical setup and workflow to develop and deploy a micro-services architecture in a kubernetes remote cluster.

 The repository contains 3 services for demo purpose, however the tooling implemented can be re-used for any type of project.